 The European Systemic Risk Board (ESRB) keeps a list of the CCyB rates for the individual European jurisdictions.
-The Basel Committee keeps a similar list at the global level, which also includes the relevant third countries.
-BaFin had set the rate for Germany's countercyclical capital buffer at 0.25% with effect from 1 July 2019, raising it from the previous level of 0%.
+The BCBS keeps a similar list at the global level, which also includes the relevant third countries.
+BaFin has only increased the buffer rate for Germany's countercyclical capital buffer once so far at 0.25% with effect from 1 July 2019, raising it from the previous level of 0%.
 Starting on 1 July 2020, institutions would have needed to factor this rate into the calculation of their institution-specific buffer rates.
 However, in April 2020 the BaFin reduced the rate again from 0,25 percent to 0 percent in reaction to the Covid 19 pandemic and has not increased it since.

 Based on the regional distribution of their lending, institutions calculate their institution-specific buffer rate as the weighted average of the buffer rates applicable domestically and abroad.
 Should signs of a crisis emerge, the competent authority can directly reduce the buffer rate so that banks have to cut back their lending as little as possible.

-Capital buffer for global systemically important institutions (G-SIIs) (section 10f of the Banking Act)
+Capital buffer for global systemically important institutions (G-SII) (section 10f of the Banking Act)

 The primary aim of the G-SII buffer is to make large, highly interconnected and internationally active banks more resilient by requiring them to hold additional capital in reserve.
-It is also designed to facilitate the orderly resolution of distressed banks.
-Institutions deemed to be G-SIIs are identified each year on the basis of international criteria, and the latest list of designated banks can be found on the FSB’s website.
+Institutions deemed to be G-SII are identified each year on the basis of international criteria, and the latest list of designated banks can be found on the FSB’s website.
 The more systemically important the institution, the higher its additional capital buffer requirement will be within a range of 1% to 3.5%.
 The buffer must be met at the consolidated level.

-Capital buffer for other systemically important institutions (O-SIIs) (section 10g of the Banking Act)
+Capital buffer for other systemically important institutions (O-SII) (section 10g of the Banking Act)

-The aim of the capital buffer for O-SIIs is much like that for G-SIIs.
+The aim of the capital buffer for O-SII is much like that for G-SII.
 The focus here is on banks that are important to the functioning of their country’s national economy and which are therefore nationally systemically important.
-The Basel Committee intentionally allows national authorities to exercise discretion in the methodology they use for identifying O-SIIs.
-BaFin and the Deutsche Bundesbank are jointly responsible for identifying German O-SIIs, taking note of the relevant guidelines published by the European Banking Authority (EBA).
-BaFin keeps a list of the institutions currently designated as O-SIIs on its website.
-The individually calibrated buffer of up to 2% can be imposed at the consolidated, sub-consolidated or individual bank level.
+The Basel Committee intentionally allows national authorities to exercise discretion in the methodology they use for identifying O-SII.
+BaFin and the Deutsche Bundesbank are jointly responsible for identifying German O-SII, taking note of the relevant guidelines published by the European Banking Authority (EBA).
+BaFin keeps a list of the institutions currently designated as O-SII on its website.
+The individually calibrated buffer can be imposed at the consolidated, sub-consolidated or individual bank level.
 If the buffer rate exceeds 3%, the EU Commission must agree.
 When an institute is considered systemically important both nationally and globally it just has to apply the higher of the two buffers (G-SII or O-SII).

 Systemic risk capital buffer (section 10e of the Banking Act)

 The systemic risk buffer (SyRB) is intended to counteract systemic risks which could lead to a disruption with serious effects on the domestic financial sector or the domestic real economy.
-The SyRB is imposed not on individual institutions but on certain groups of institutions or even all groups of institutions in order to mitigate systemic or macroprudential risk.
-As a general rule, the buffer can only be imposed for domestic exposures, exposures in an EU Member State or exposures in a third country but also in a targeted manner on industry-specific risk positions or sub-groups thereof.
+The SyRB is imposed not on individual institutions but on certain groups of institutions or even all groups of institutions.
+The buffer can not only be imposed for domestic exposures, exposures in an EU Member State or exposures in a third country but also in a targeted manner on industry-specific risk positions or sub-groups thereof.
 It is thus possible to use several systemic risk buffers for different risk positions at the same time.
-The buffer rate is not capped, but the minimum level is 1%.
-An authority must notify the European Commission, the EBA, the ESRB and, if necessary, the competent authorities of any Member States affected in advance of its intention to impose the buffer, and is only permitted to do so if the Capital Requirements Regulation (CRR) or the Banking Act do not specify any other instrument for the identified case.
-Generally, credit institutions must only comply with the highest of the three last-mentioned buffers (G-SII buffer, O-SII buffer and SyRB).
-Interaction between the capital buffers is governed by Section 10h of the Banking Act.
+The buffer rate is not capped, but the minimum level is 0,5%.
+An authority must notify the ESRB and, if necessary, the competent authorities of any Member States affected in advance of its intention to impose the buffer, and is only permitted to do so if the CRR or the Banking Act do not specify any other instrument for the identified case.
+A total buffer rate between 3% and 5% has to be notified to the EU Commission.
+A total buffer rate higher than 5% requires authorisation by the EU Commission.

 Further macroprudential instruments harmonised at the European level (Section 48t of the Banking Act)